 Cameron was seeking support to approve what has been termed an "induction phase", to allow for "a proper induction period and an introduction to the related structures of the WICB, such as the ICC (International Cricket Council)".

 According to the document: "When an elected officer of the board loses his/her election bid, that person is required to demit office almost instantaneously.
 That creates a steep learning curve for the individuals assuming the reins of power."

 The proposal needed to be supported by the directors, as well as the six WICB shareholders, to have been accepted.

-Cameron has been under fire for his handling of the circumstances surrounding the West Indies aborted tour of India late last year.
-St Vincent and the Grenadines Prime Minister, Ralph Gonsalves, has called for him to step down, saying he is mainly responsible for the pull out by West Indies which has left the board facing a $ 41.97 million dollar lawsuit.
+Cameron has been under fire for his handling of the West Indies' aborted tour of India late last year.
+St Vincent and the Grenadines Prime Minister, Ralph Gonsalves, has called for him to step down, saying he is mainly responsible for the board facing a $41.97-million lawsuit.